PhysiCell-Tools/python-loader/man/docstring/mcdsts.get_conc_df.md

             collapse: boole; default True
-                should all mcds time steps from the time series be collapsed into one pandas datafarme object, or a list of datafarme objects for each time step?
+                should all mcds time steps from the time series be collapsed into one pandas dataframe object, or a list of dataframe objects for each time step?

 ```